 Connecting Hospitalfield to local landscapes and promoting wellbeing through walking.

 The Meander project connects Hospitalfield to local landscapes through walking – exploring themes of growing, cooking, eating, art and heritage.
-Promoting wellbeing through walking and cultivating a place where people can enjoy being active at their own pace, Meander is supported by Paths for All and NHS Tayside.
+Led by Hospitalfield’s volunteer walk leaders, the project promotes wellbeing through walking and cultivates a place where poeple can enjoy being active at their own pace.

 Short walks explore Hospitalfield’s grounds and longer routes connect Hospitalfield to the region through a network of landmarks and places of interest.
 The Reading Group and Reading List offer ways to meander through landscapes from the comfort of Hospitalfield or your own home.
 Below are ways to get involved.